An extended MMP algorithm: wavefront and cut-locus on a convex polyhedron

 for $0 \le i \le k(r)$, where we put $I_{k(r)+1}^{(r)}:=I_0^{(r)}$ and $I_{-1}^{(r)}:=I_{k(r)}^{(r)}$. \end{definition}

+An enriched interval is similar but different from the notion of an {\em interval} used in Mount's algorithm \cite{Mount} and the MMP \cite{MMP}.
+Main differences are, e.g., \begin{itemize} \item[-] all enriched interval in the wavefront make up an interval loop; \item[-] an interval loop is a circular doubly-linked list: each enriched interval has the previous and the next interval corresponding to adjacency of arcs and orientation of the wavefront; \item[-] our enriched interval depends on $r$; \item[-] an enriched interval may have the {\em empty} extent with non-trivial additional data. \end{itemize}

-Each item in Table \ref{table1} in Definition \ref{interval} depends on $r$; those are created at the time when the corresponding arc $A$ is born, and are valid until $A$ disappears or has entirely been propagated.
+Each item in Table \ref{table1} in Definition \ref{interval} depends on $r$; those are created at the time when the corresponding arc $A$ is born, and are valid until $A$ disappears.
 In particular, \begin{itemize} \item[-] the data in $I.\Face$, $I.\Center$, $I.Edge$ and $I.\Parent$ are fixed when $A$ is born; \item[-] the data in $I.\Extent$, $I.\Prev$, $I.\Next$ and $I.\Ridge$ are updated at every moment where some geometric event involving $A$ happens. \end{itemize} Below we explain the meaning of each item in Table \ref{table1}.